March 14, 2018

 “Well, big air is a two-word description of hundreds of soaring conditions.
 All of them “big” in some way or in many ways.
 Such as thermals that are large in size so you can make big turns without falling off the edge of the lift.
 Or the thermal is rising really fast so the hang gliders climb hundreds of feet per minute away from the earth.
 The atmosphere may cool enough that the pilots can climb up to 17,999 feet above sea level.
 Above that hang gliders are not allowed.
 It can also mean the air is very turbulent for the amount of lift that is available.
 Or that everything has come together in the same place and flights of hundreds of miles measured in a straight line are possible.
 Or, as my wife says, really good flying conditions.”

 “Finally, an easy question.
 At most hang gliding sites, a pilot launches and within a few minutes is out of sight.
 Or at least very small.
-It's the of what we are doing.
+It’s the nature of what we are doing.
 The same thing goes at an aerotow competition.
 Except we have 30 to 130 hang glider pilots taking off one after another from the same spot.
 This means that there is one open cockpit airplane taking off and landing for every hang glider that takes off.
 We use at least one tow plane for every 10 competitors so that we can launch one hang glider ever three minutes or so.
 We try and put as many pilots in the same area in the sky as we can, to give everyone the same chance to start the race.
 This makes for the busiest airport in the world for the short time we launch each day.
 Watching pilots come into goal is also great fun for everyone.
 Often pilots who have worked together to find lift out on the course will be close together when they get high enough to fly the last leg straight to the landing field.
 So, the last glide into goal is where the race gets really fast.
 Watching this “race to goal” can be even more fun that the launch.”

 We'd like to take the chance to thank Jonny for letting us pick his brain a little bit to find out a bit more about the sport that he not only loves but gets to pass along to so many new pilots.
 If you read that and can't wait until May on the Outer Banks for Hang Gliding Spectacular, you can come by the hang gliding school in Nags Head any day of the week and talk to our guys about flying and hopefully, even take a lesson for yourself!
 We also will be opening up our flight park at the Cotton Gin in April and hope you'll all come up there to fly with our awesome crew and get to meet Jonny in person.